Cubans give a bicycle to Titingo, the boy who sold tamales in Camagüey

 Titingo, the boy who sold tamales in Camagüey, has a new bicycle.Photo © Collage Facebook / Edmundo Dantés and José Luis Tan Estrada

-Titingo, the boy whose name is Roelbis and who recently went viral for secretly selling tamales in Camagüey to help his grandmother, has received a new bicycle thanks to the solidarity of the community and the attention his story has generated.
+Titingo, the boy named Roelbis who recently went viral for secretly selling tamales in Camagüey to help his grandmother, has received a new bicycle thanks to the community's solidarity and the attention his story has generated.

-The profile of Edmundo Dantés Junior reported on Facebook that the bicycle was purchased thanks to the support and visibility of his case.
+Edmundo Dantés Junior's profile reported on Facebook that the bicycle was purchased thanks to the support and visibility of his case.

-"It's the best photo you'll see today," said the influencer, summarizing this emotive gesture of solidarity that has been a ray of hope for the little one, whose daily effort has touched the hearts of many.
+“It’s the best photo you’ll see today,” the influencer said, capturing this heartfelt gesture of solidarity that has been a ray of hope for the little one, whose daily efforts have touched the hearts of many.

-The Camagüey journalist José Luis Tan Estrada, one of the people who has led the campaign to help Titingo, who will turn 10 in October, has made available a bank card in CUP for those who wish to continue supporting him: 9838-1299-7101-9924.
+The Camagüey journalist José Luis Tan Estrada, one of the leaders of the campaign to support Titingo, who will turn 10 next October, has made a CUP bank card available for those who wish to continue their support: 9838-1299-7101-9924.

-"Several trusted friends also offered their accounts for anyone who wishes to donate from abroad, and in the transfer specify DONATION FOR TITINGO: PayPal: sirocuartel@gmail.com, Bizum: 623470887, and Zelle: 7869060526," he pointed out.
+"Several trusted friends also offered their accounts for anyone wishing to donate from abroad, and in the transfer, please specify DONATION FOR TITINGO: PayPal: sirocuartel@gmail.com, Bizum: 623470887, and Zelle: 7869060526," he noted.

-The images and testimony of this Cuban child deeply impacted the community, which quickly began to organize to offer help.
+The images and testimony of this Cuban child deeply affected the community, which quickly began to organize to offer assistance.

-Thanks to the collaboration of several neighbors and supportive individuals, it has been ensured that Roelbis does not have to sell tamales again and can enjoy his childhood.
+Thanks to the collaboration of several neighbors and supportive individuals, it has been ensured that Roelbis will not have to sell tamales again and can enjoy his childhood.

 Facebook / José Luis Tan Estrada

-“Titingo,” as they affectionately call him, was hiding from his grandmother Daisi that he went out to sell tamales.
-She has been taking care of the boy since he was very small.
-They live in the neighborhood of Nuevo Salomé, Camagüey.
+"Titingo," as he is affectionately called, hid from his grandmother Daisi that he was going out to sell tamales.
+She has cared for him since he was very small.
+They live in the Nuevo Salomé neighborhood of Camagüey.

-Daisi is a retired woman with a pension of barely 1,600 Cuban pesos.
+Daisi is a retired woman with a pension of only 1,600 Cuban pesos.

-He has tried to give his grandson the best possible education, but the economic circumstances of the country have made Roelbis feel the need to contribute, even though his grandmother did not agree.
+She has tried to provide her grandson with the best education possible, but the economic circumstances of the country have made Roelbis feel the need to contribute, even though his grandmother disagreed.

-The case of "Titingo" is a reminder of the difficult conditions many children face in Cuba, but also of the solidarity and commitment of people to make a difference in their lives.
+The case of "Titingo" serves as a reminder of the challenging conditions that many children in Cuba face, but it also highlights the solidarity and commitment of people to make a difference in their lives.

 COMMENT